DarshanVShah/vent/README.md

-# Vent - Anonymous Venting Platform
+# Vent

-A platform for individuals to anonymously vent — get some anger out, one vent a day.
+A platform for individuals to anonymously vent.

 ## Core Concept